19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Elemental Hazards.md

 ### Falling

-Entities take d6 [Mundane Damage](../Combat/Damage%20Types/Mundane%20Damage.md) per 10 feet fallen, to a maximum of 10d6.
+Entities take d6 [Mundane Damage](../Combat/Damage%20Types/Mundane%20Damage.md) per 10 feet fallen.

+If this would require too many dice, you may instead roll 2d6 and multiple the result by [Half](../Core%20Procedures/Half.md) the number of d6 that you should have rolled.